 As the digital marketing field continues to grow in popularity, you may be wondering how to become a digital marketing manager.
-Digital marketing managers are responsible for implementing, overseeing, and managing digital marketing strategies that advance an organization’s mission by reaching a large audience and attaining greater exposure.
-This often results in increased sales, donations, or community interest and involvement.
+Digital marketing managers are responsible for implementing, overseeing, and managing digital marketing strategies that advance an organization’s mission by reaching a broad audience and attaining greater exposure.
+The results of their efforts include increased sales, donations, or community interest and involvement.

-To excel in a digital marketing manager role, you should have data analysis, social media, search engine optimization (SEO), and email marketing skills; proficiency in current and emerging technology platforms and tools; and a foundation in traditional marketing strategies.
+To excel in a digital marketing manager role, individuals should have a range of skills in data analysis, social media, search engine optimization (SEO), and email marketing.
+Additional competencies should include proficiency in current and emerging technology platforms and tools, as well as a foundation in traditional marketing strategies.

 What Does a Digital Marketing Manager Do?

-Along with developing marketing campaigns in promotion of a company or service, digital marketing managers spearhead brand awareness in the digital arena.
-They direct website traffic, oversee social media initiatives, and find customer and business leads.
+Along with developing marketing campaigns that promote a company or service, digital marketing managers spearhead brand awareness in the digital arena.
+Among other responsibilities, they direct website traffic, oversee social media initiatives, and target customer and business leads.

-To excel in the field, digital marketing managers must be knowledgeable of digital marketing best practices and industry standards.
-This includes being well-versed in website analytics, data analysis, and content creation.
+To excel in the field, professionals must be knowledgeable of digital marketing best practices and industry standards.
+Additional qualifications include knowledge and mastery in the following areas.

 Step One: Earn a Bachelor’s Degree

-Since the roles and duties of a digital marketing manager vary widely, students wishing to pursue this career path come from various backgrounds.
-Digital marketing managers typically have at least a bachelor’s degree in a related field, such as an online bachelor’s in marketing, digital media, communication, website/graphic design, English, or liberal studies.
-While these professionals most often manage digital content, some are also tasked with directing and developing team members.
+Since the roles and duties of a digital marketing manager span a wide range, students of different backgrounds and interests can pursue the career path.
+Digital marketing managers typically have at least a bachelor’s degree in a related field, such as marketing, digital media, communication, website/graphic design, English, or liberal arts.
+While these professionals most often manage digital content, some may direct and develop team members.

 Step Two: Choose Your Path

-Digital marketing managers focused on search engine optimization (SEO) continually assess search engine methodology, including algorithms, to achieve optimum results and outcomes for their clients and organizations.
-Pay-per-click (PPC) digital marketing managers employ internet marketing practices to direct web traffic and user attention to certain websites or specific areas of websites.
-This specialty requires comfort with and proficiency in all aspects of digital advertising, website analytics, and conversion rate optimization.
+PPC digital marketing managers employ internet marketing practices to direct web traffic and user attention to certain websites or specific website pages.
+This specialty requires familiarity with and proficiency in all aspects of digital advertising, website analytics, and conversion rate optimization.

-Digital marketing managers who are responsible for an organization’s social media presence help maintain strong relationships — both online and offline — between clients/customers and brands by developing the organization’s overall social media strategy.
-Digital marketing managers may oversee a social media specialist, who usually carries out the organization’s day-to-day social media tasks, such as posting content or responding to comments or questions from the organization’s followers.
+Digital marketing managers who are responsible for an organization’s social media presence help maintain healthy relationships — both online and offline — between clients, customers, and brands by developing an overall social media strategy.
+Digital marketing managers may also oversee a social media specialist who usually carries out the organization’s day-to-day social media tasks.
+Some digital marketing managers are active in posting content themselves, or responding to comments or questions from the organization’s followers.

 Step Three: Practice Continuing Education

-New technology and business approaches are constantly emerging.
-As such, if you wish to excel in the field of digital marketing management, you should prioritize your ongoing professional development through such means as conducting personal research, attending workshops and seminars, networking with industry professionals, and attaining advanced degrees.
+Continuing education and professional development are also hallmarks of success for digital marketing managers.
+New technology and business approaches are continually emerging.
+As a result, it is essential to prioritize ongoing professional development by conducting personal research, attending workshops and seminars, networking with industry professionals, and attaining advanced education.

 Digital Marketing Manager Salaries

 Digital marketing manager salaries vary by industry, company size, project scope, and education level.
-According to the U.S. Bureau of Labor Statistics, the 2017 median pay for all marketing managers was $132,230.
+According to the U.S. Bureau of Labor Statistics (BLS), the median pay for all marketing managers was $136,850 as of May 2019.

 Employment Outlook for Digital Marketing Managers

-As a result of people’s increased personal and professional reliance on technology, the outlook for digital marketing managers is strong.
-The BLS predicts the demand for marketing managers in general will increase by 10 percent between 2016 and 2026.
-As more users turn to online assistance to complete tasks, from banking to shopping, the need for adept digital marketing managers is likely to increase in the coming years.
+As a result of society’s increased personal and professional reliance on technology, the outlook for digital marketing managers is healthy.
+The BLS predicts the demand for marketing managers, in general, will increase by 8% between 2018 and 2028.
+As more users turn to conduct their banking and shopping activities online, the need for adept digital marketing managers is likely to continue to increase in the coming years.

 Explore Your Career Options

-Now that you know what digital marketing managers do and how to become one, it could be time to take the next step toward a career.
-Maryville University’s online bachelor’s in marketing program can help you develop the knowledge and skills to succeed in this innovative, fast-growing field.
+Now that you know what digital marketing managers do and how to become one, it could be time to take the next step forward in your career.
+Maryville University’s online Bachelor of Science in Marketing program can help you develop the knowledge and skills to succeed in this innovative, fast-growing field.
 Visit the program page to learn more about the curriculum and career opportunities that may await.

-Indeed, “What Does a Digital Marketing Manager Do?”
+Indeed, “Learn About Being a Digital Marketing Manager”